rockfordlhotka/calendar-mcp/DESIGN.md

 **Key Points**:
 - `id` field is unique per account and used as token cache identifier
-- **Each account has its own app registration / OAuth client credentials (ClientId)**
+- **Each account specifies its app registration / OAuth client credentials (ClientId)**
+  - **Same ClientId**: Accounts can share app registration (simpler, works in many cases)
+  - **Different ClientId**: Accounts can use separate app registrations (required by some IT policies)
-- M365 accounts: Different `tenantId` + different `clientId` (app registrations cannot be shared across tenants)
+- M365 accounts:
+  - Can share `clientId` if using multi-tenant app registration
+  - Or use different `clientId` per tenant if required by IT policy
-- Google accounts: May share `clientId` (personal) or require separate ones (Workspace)
+- Google accounts:
+  - Can share `clientId` across personal and many Workspace accounts
+  - Or use different `clientId` per organization if required by admin policy
 - Each account authenticates independently during onboarding
-- Token caches never shared between accounts, even if same provider type
-- **Cannot reuse app registrations across different tenants/organizations**
+- **Token caches ALWAYS separate per account** (even when sharing ClientId)
+- User decides based on their organization's requirements

 ## Recommended Local Models